sefgit/fitter/doc/tuto.rst

 Here, we restrict the analysis to only 3 distributions by providing the list of distributions to consider.
-If you do not provide that parameter, 80 distributions will be considered (the analysis will be longer) and computation make take a while to finish.
+If you do not provide that parameter, 80 distributions will be considered (the analysis will be longer) and computation may take a while to finish.

 The :meth:`fitter.fitter.Fitter.summary` method shows the first best distributions (in